FTC Settles Enforcement Actions Relating to Privacy Shield Certifications

 - Not necessarily applicable to internal transfers or promotions, though caution should be exercised if the internal transfer is construed as an entirely new position.

-- No retaliation against applicants for non-disclosure.
+- No retaliation against candidates for non-disclosure.

 The avenues to enforcement and available remedies or penalties for violations also differ widely from jurisdiction to jurisdiction.
 The majority of the laws across jurisdictions provide for large fines and civil lawsuits in the event of a violation, but each remedy is different depending on the jurisdiction.
 Some jurisdictions include a private right of action and allow courts much discretion in determining what it deems an appropriate remedy, including “compensatory damages, attorney’s fees and costs, punitive damages and such legal and equitable relief as the court deems just and proper.”
 (See, e.g., Connecticut).